gvwilson/thirdbit/_posts/2012/2012-10-27-why-this-is-hard-part-deux.md

 <pre>&gt;&gt;&gt; %%edit x = 5</pre>
 <p>and got a traceback starting with the error message:</p>
 <pre>WARNING: Argument given (x = 5) can't be found as a variable or as a filename.</pre>
 <p>Er, what?
-We then assigned 5 to x and tried the '%%edit x = 5' line again&mdash;same traceback.
+We then assigned 5 to x and tried the '%%edit x = 5' line again–same traceback.
 Hm.
 What if we try:</p>
 <pre>&gt;&gt;&gt; %edit</pre>
 <p>all by itself, quit from Vim, and then try:</p>
 <pre>&gt;&gt;&gt; %edit x = 5</pre>